SELMER CLAVIOLINE ELECTRONIC KEYBOARD The Clavioline was a small keyboard which packed into the separate

 inside of any amplifier.

-The one exception is for amplifiers which contain Celestion speakers,
+One possibility is for amplifiers which contain Celestion speakers,

 if these can with any certainty be presumed to be original fitments.